hamzashariq/RailsCart/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue on GitHub
-- Email: admin@example.com

-## 🎯 Roadmap

-- [ ] Advanced analytics dashboard
-- [ ] Multi-currency support
-- [ ] Advanced inventory management
-- [ ] Email marketing integration
-- [ ] Mobile app API
-- [ ] Advanced search and filtering
-- [ ] Social media integration

 ---